Maleick/byvalver/assets/docs/EXPANSION_SUMMARY.md

 ## Conclusion

-Successfully expanded byvalver's capabilities from null-byte-focused to a comprehensive bad-character elimination framework with:
+Successfully expanded byvalver's capabilities from null-byte-focused to a comprehensive bad-byte elimination framework with:

 - ✅ **13 pre-configured profiles** for common exploit scenarios
 - ✅ **3 specialized analysis agents** for intelligent recommendations